News

 Students examined shallow cores drilled by the Michigan Geological Survey in Ottawa County.
 Those samples were taken in key areas to better determine the glacial systems.

-No groundwater aquifers were shown to exist in this area.
+No groundwater aquifers were found in this area.

 Cores in the field.